laboon/CS1530_Summer2018/deliverables/1/deliverable1.md

 You may also add your own comments for your rationale for the ranking, but this is not necessary.

 1. Member did nothing, or very little, during the sprint.
 Member did not respond in a timely manner to others' requests.
-Member did not commnicate or communicated rarely with other members.
+Member did not communicate or communicated rarely with other members.

 2. Member did less than an expected amount of work this sprint and/or produced work of lesser quality than expected.
 Member responded to others in the group, but did so poorly, required multiple prompting, took a long time to respond, or responded right before the due date.
 Member did not communicate with other teammates very often.

 3. Member did an expected amount of work this sprint, and with an acceptable level of quality.
 Member responded to others in a timely fashion when asked to do so.
-Member communicated with other teammates reguarly and well.
+Member communicated with other teammates regularly and well.

 4. Member did more than expected this sprint and/or did so with a high level of quality.
 Member went above and beyond in responding to teammates.
 Member went out of their way to communicate and did so quickly and well.